The grooming standards of the U.S. Marine Corps may have changed a bit over the years, but not that much.

-Hair coloring must be natural colors and complement a person's skin tone must appear professional.
-Fingernails will be kept clean and neatly trimmed so as not to interfere with performance of duty, detract from military image or present a safety hazard.
+Head or facial hair cannot be grown or cut in a way that yields eccentricities in appearance.
+Hair coloring must be a natural color and complement a person's skin tone.
+Fingernails must be kept clean and neatly trimmed so as not to interfere with the performance of duty, detract from the military image, or present a safety hazard.
 Nail polish for male Marines is not allowed.
-Nail polish as it applies to female Marines will fall under standards explained below.

 Men will be well groomed at all times and will abide by the following:

-Hair and sideburns will be neat and closely trimmed, cut tight and with no flare and will not be over 3 inches in length fully extended on the upper portion of the head.
+- Hair and sideburns will be neat and closely trimmed, cut tight and with no flare, and will not be over three inches in length.
 Sideburns will not extend below the top of the orifice of the ear.
 The length of an individual hair of the sideburn will not exceed 1/8 inch when fully extended.

-Male Marines are required to have hair completely clipped to the scalp while a recruit at recruit training, but if he so chooses can maintain the clipped look is he so desires.
+- Male Marines are required to have hair completely clipped to the scalp while in recruit training, and may retain this style if desired.

-Except for a mustache, eyebrows, and eyelashes; hair may be grown on the face only when a medical officer has determined that shaving is temporarily harmful to the individual's health.
-In these cases, the medical officer may issue a temporary "shaving chit" - a waiver to stop shaving.
+- Except for a mustache, eyebrows, and eyelashes, hair may be grown on the face only when a medical officer has determined that shaving is temporarily harmful to the individual's health.
+In these cases, the medical officer may issue a temporary "shaving chit" or waiver to stop shaving.
 You will need to carry it around with you at all times as you will likely be stopped by numerous higher ranking Marines throughout your day.

 Female Marines are required to maintain hair that is standard within the Marine Corps population.
 No trendy or eccentric styles are allowed and all Marines will be well groomed at all times when in uniform.

-Rule #2: Marines when wearing a properly fitting standard physical training uniform - green t-shirt and green shorts - can have an unlimited number of tattoos as long as they are covered by the PT uniform.
+- Rule #2: Marines can have an unlimited number of tattoos as long as they are covered by the standard physical training uniform.

-Rule #3: Marines are prohibited from getting tattoos on the head, neck, inside the mouth, wrists, knees, elbows and hands with the exception of a single band tattoo of no more than three-eighths of an inch in width on one finger (wedding ring tattoo).
+- Rule #3: Marines are prohibited from getting tattoos on the head, neck, inside the mouth, wrists, knees, elbows, and hands with the exception of a single band tattoo of no more than three-eighths of an inch in width on one finger (a wedding ring tattoo).

-Trendy fads and exaggerated styles to include shaved portions of the scalp other than the neckline, designs cut in the hair, unsecured ponytails and styles which are distinctly unbalanced or lopsided are prohibited.
+Trendy fads and exaggerated styles including shaved portions of the scalp other than the neckline, designs cut in the hair, unsecured ponytails, and styles that are distinctly unbalanced or lopsided are prohibited.

 No female Marine will be required to remove leg hair except where considered unsightly and cannot be covered with appropriate hosiery.